 Region: Central Coast, California, USA | ABV: 13.8% | Tasting Notes: Cherry, black currant, vanilla, oak

 If you're a fan of merlot, the natural wine scene is limited in options.
 It's not the most popular red grape in this style of winemaking, though it can be found.
-The solar-powered California winery Broadside is focused on maintaining a low-impact carbon footprint and offers a rather unique take on the famous red.
+The solar-powered California winery Broadside is focused on maintaining a low-impact carbon footprint and offers its own take on the famous red.

 One thing to keep in mind is that you don’t want to cellar natural wines.
 Given their wild nature, most are designed to be enjoyed right away, which gives you plenty of opportunities to continue exploring this fascinating category.